doctolib/hospital_logfile_analyzer/README.md

 To view and run the Jupyter Notebook, you would best install an [Anaconda environment](https://docs.anaconda.com/anaconda/install/).

 ## Command-line interface
+You can execute the logfile parser in the command-line of your choice (e.g. bash).
-`main.py` implements a command-line argument parser.
+`main.py` implements the command-line argument parser.
 Display all options:
 ```bash
 python main.py --help
 ```

-An easiest call to run the application:
+The easiest call to run the application:
 ```bash
 python main.py mylogfile.log output_structured_log.json
 ```